staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-interface.md

 ## The request interface

 The request interface enables you to add configurations to connect to the server and execute the query.
 You can define the URL, load the schema, build your query, and select **Query** to execute it.
-Based on the API requirements, you may also need to pass authorization details, additional metadata, and settings along with the query.
+Based on the API requirements, you may also need to pass authorization details, metadata, and settings along with the query.

 <img src="https://assets.postman.com/postman-docs/v10/graphql-request-section-v10-20-5.jpg" alt="Different sections of the request interface">